rubensworks/article-privacy-decentralized/content/framework.md

 these values are merely an indication of what information is used to construct the summary.*
 </figcaption>
 </figure>

+Similar as to how RDF triple stores such as [RDF-3X](cite:cites rdf3x) make use of auxiliary aggregated indexes where multiple quad components are combined, our summaries could follow a similar extension in order to reduce the number of lookups for a given quad pattern query.
+Since this would however come at the cost of larger summaries, we consider this out of scope for this work.

 Using the summaries of these files, third-party aggregators can create _combined summaries_.
 Since the separate summaries are expected to be privacy-preserving, the combined summaries will also be privacy-preserving,